bschalme/qbd-api/README.md

 curl --include -X GET http://localhost:8080/qbd-api/manage/health
 ```

-You should get an HTTP Staus code 200 OK, along with a little JSON that says "status" is "UP".
+You should get an HTTP Status code 200 OK, along with a little JSON that says "status" is "UP".

 ## To run QBD API Against a MySQL Database